osyvokon/unlp-2023-shared-task/README.md

 The validation data provided with the shared task can be used for model selection.

 The final model will be evaluated on a hidden test set.
-We will release `test.src.txt` and `test.src.tok` files to the registered participants on February 13, 2023.
-Please fill in [this form](https://forms.gle/46gamdVXhFkBeZeX8) to register for participation.
+See [Submission](#submission) for details.

 We annotated the test set with multiple annotators in order to somewhat compensate for the subjectivity of the task.
 If a correction is in agreement